YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 Much more than we think we can.
 <br/><br/>
 There is the classic saying that _"Practice makes Perfect"_.
-<br/>This is partly true, because it's also that _"Practice also makes you Permanent"_.
+<br/>This is partly true because it's also that _"Practice also makes you Permanent"_.
 <br/><br/>
 Now usually comes the part saying that we need to do _Deliberate Practice_ consistently for many years.
-The thing is that there are multitude of ways to practice deliberately.
+The thing is that there is a multitude of ways to practice deliberately.
 There is no one size fits all formula applicable to all domains.
 And of course - people are different.
 <br/><br/>
-I'd like this article to focus on a single _deliberate practice_ side - I  call it _"Train Your Own Netural Technique"_ technique.
+I'd like this article to focus on a single _deliberate practice_ side - I  call it the _"Train Your Own Neural Technique"_ technique.
 <br/><br/>
-For brevity, I'll use _TYONT_ acronym for the rest of the post.
+For brevity, I'll use the _TYONT_ acronym for the rest of the post.
 <br/>
 The essence of _TYONT_ is feeding your brain with tons of data relevant to things you care about.
 <br/><br/>